egovernments/egov-smartcity-suite/README.md

 ##### Spring Profiles

-Application uses [spring environment profiles](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html#beans-environment) to manage production and test related bean definitions.
+Application uses [Spring Profiles] to manage production and test related bean definitions.
 To run your application on wildfly make sure the `production` spring profile is enabled by setting a system property `spring.profiles.active=production`

 This can be set in `standalone.conf` by suffixing it to `JAVA_OPTS` as shown below: